 Will this signal a sci-fi future with us all flying to work or going camping?
 Urr, no. There's a fair few obstacles to such a (worrying) future, including the incredibly short flight times, limited payload, and the fact that if the quality of driving on our roads is anything to go by, the last thing we need is the same people in charge of an aircraft.

 That said, the Jetson ONE will give somebody, somewhere a lot of fun before they move onto the next thing, such as flying in Jeff Bezos' 'rocket'.
 But if you are going to order one, move quickly, because pre-orders are filling up fast.
 Production begins in summer 2022.
+[Edit: 2022 and 2023 production runs sold out, orders now being taken for 2024.]

 The Jetson ONE costs $92,000 as a DIY kit, and requires a $22,000 deposit.
 I'll take two.